-If you are a beneficial owner of shares of our common stock registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from Bellicum.
+If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from us.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
-Alternatively, you may vote by telephone or over the internet as instructed by your broker or bank.
-To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a proxy form.
+Alternatively, you may vote by